Where do I park?

 You do not need to make any special preparations for your first visit, other than wear clothing that you feel comfortable in, and which can allow easy exposure of the area to be examined and treated.
 If there are any worries please just ask as we want your experience to be a pleasant one.

 Can I have an urgent appointment?

-Please let us know you are in need of an urgent appointment and we will do our utmost to see you as soon as we can.
-Please tell the reception staff of your situation when you call.
+Please let us know if you are in need of an urgent appointment and we will do our utmost to see you as soon as we can.
+Please tell the reception staff of your situation.

 Do I need a referral from my doctor?

 Many patients are referred by their doctor, but it is not necessary to see them first.
 However, if you wish to claim on your Health Insurance, some companies require a doctor’s referral as with any other specialist or consultant.